-Authorization and operating requirements
+Authorisation and operating requirements

-17. What are the authorization requirements to construct electricity distribution systems?
+17. What are the authorisation requirements to construct electricity distribution systems?

-Distribution activity is defined by the Electricity Market Law numbered 6446 (EML) as the distribution of electricity via transmission grids.
-Prior to privatisation, networks under 36 kV (defined as distribution systems), were the monopoly of TE?A? and only TE?A? was allowed to construct distribution systems.
+Distribution activity is defined by the Electricity Market Law No. 6446 (EML) as "distribution of electricity via transmission grids".
+Prior to privatisation, networks under 36 kV (defined as distribution systems), were the monopoly of the Turkish Electricity Transmission Company (TE?A?) and only TE?A? was allowed to construct distribution systems.
 After privatisation, construction of distribution systems is still defined as one of the primary roles of TE?A?, the state-owned transmission company.
-However, a distribution licence holder may build new distribution facilities under 36 kV within its relevant licence area, provided it obtains permission from TE?A? and these new facilities are in line with the EMRA's investment plan.
+However, a distribution licence holder may build new distribution facilities under 36 kV within its relevant licence area, provided it obtains permission from TE?A? and these new facilities are in line with the Energy Market Regulatory Authority's (EMRA) investment plan.